jamesacklin/maryacklin/index.md

 ---
 title: Mary E. Acklin
-subhead: Writer & Content Strategist
+subhead: Marketer, Writer, and Content Strategist
 layout: default
 ---

-I am a proactive and seasoned writer, marketer, and product development professional with 8+ years of experience creating marketing content, working with technology teams, and analyzing data in fast-paced, high-growth startup environments.
+I am a proactive and seasoned writer, marketer, and product development professional with 8+ years of experience creating original marketing content, working with technology teams, and analyzing data in fast-paced, high-growth startup environments.
 I'm passionate about identifying, designing, and implementing innovative editorial methodologies that create harmony between channel and message.

 I'm also a Yoga Alliance 200-hour RYT at <a href="https://www.onepointoneyoga.com/" target="_blank" class="link dark-blue no-underline underline-hover">One Point One Yoga</a>.